OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 - Add a specific recipient to the CC line.

 > [!NOTE]
 > The on send feature is currently supported for Outlook on the web (classic) in Office 365, Exchange 2016 on-premises (Cumulative Update 6 or later), and Exchange 2019 on-premises (Cumulative Update 1 or later).
-Add-ins that use the on send feature aren't allowed in the Office Store.
+Add-ins that use the on send feature aren't allowed in [AppSource](https://appsource.microsoft.com).

 The on send feature is triggered by events.
 Currently, the feature supports the **ItemSend** event type.
 Events in Outlook add-ins enable you to handle, check, or block user actions when something of interest occurs.
 For example, events provide ways to: